 PlanRVA adheres to the following procedures in establishing budgetary data reflected in the financial statements.
-PlanRVA staff completes preparation of a proposed operating budget in November for the fiscal year commencing the following July 1.
+PlanRVA staff completes preparation of a proposed operating budget in February-March for the fiscal year commencing the following July 1.
 The operating budget includes proposed expenditures and means of financing them.
-The proposed budget is submitted to the Board of Commissioners for approval no later than December.
+The proposed budget is approved by the Finance Committee in April and then approved by the Board of Commissioners in May.
 Prior to the start of each fiscal year, PlanRVA staff prepares a revised budget, based on the actual contracts and grant agreements anticipated for that fiscal year, for PlanRVA to review.
 The budget is employed throughout the year as a management control device.
-The budget is adopted on the modified accrual basis consistent with the federal, state and local grant agreements that support PlanRVA.
+The budget is currently prepared on the same basis as the Governmental Funds, the modified accrual basis.
 Contracted services and the related grant revenues are budgeted by PlanRVA, but the timing of the services is controlled by entities other than PlanRVA and, therefore, can vary significantly.
-PlanRVA prepares its budget on a basis of accounting that is substantially the same as generally accepted accounting principles.